-District Board Meetings are held at 1894 Laurel Manor Drive, The Villages.
+District Board Meetings are held at the Seabreeze Regional Recreation Center located at 2384 Buena Vista Boulevard.
 Audio recordings of Board meetings, workshops or public hearings are available for purchase per Florida Statute 119.07 through the District Clerk for $1.00 per CD requested.
 Residents may also arrange to listen to audio recordings at the District office.
-Please call 352-751-6700 for requests or information.
+Please call 352-751-3939 for requests or information.

 Village Community Development District No. 9 was established pursuant to the provisions of Florida Statutes Chapter 190 and Sumter County Ordinance 04-37 on September 28, 2004.
 The lands that are encompassed by the District are located in Sumter County and consist of approximately 1280 acres.
 In order to provide infrastructure services, the District issued Special Assessment Revenue Bonds.
 The proceeds of these bonds were used to construct improvements within the District which consists of roadway improvements, landscaping, open areas, streetlights, multi-modal paths, master drainage systems and a water and waste water distribution and collection service system.
 The bonds are supported by assessments that are levied upon the benefiting properties.
 In addition to the bond assessment for construction of the infrastructure, there is an annual maintenance assessment to provide for the services and ongoing maintenance and administration.
 Each homeowner may prepay the bond assessment against their property at any time; however, the maintenance assessment is ongoing and determined at the annual budget hearings by your Board of Supervisors.